hexaeight/Documentation/serverless.md

 ### Detailed Instructions

-In this section, we will provide detailed information related to our implementation of authentication inside this next.js project template
+In this section, we will provide detailed information related to our implementation details inside this next.js project template

 #### How Does Our Authentication Work